Friday, May 17, 2024

 I’m going to start with the USB Nest simply because it was the most infuriating.
 First off, the RM-203 is recognized by Windows 95 4.0095C, but only as an unknown device, and no drivers exist for it, so I had no way of getting Windows 95 to recognize it as an HID device or game controller.
 In fact, it simply locked up Windows more often than it was recognized, sending me down a rabbit hole trying to see if I could get it working.

 The infuriating part is there are 2 manuals available for this thing floating around online, one says it works in Windows 95, the other makes no mention of Windows 95, just Windows 98 and higher.
 There is also a lot of conflicting information on its Windows 95 compatibility floating around on the sites I’ve found that talk about it.
-So, I’m wondering if there were two versions made, or the manual that says if works with Win 95 was just wrong, so it was revised, leading to the confusion.
+So, I’m wondering if there were two versions made, or the manual that says if works with Win 95 was just wrong, was later revised, leading to the confusion.

 Many sources say the RM-203 was originally made in or around 1993, I find it odd that it would not have support for Windows 95, but this is a USB adapter, and USB wasn’t produced until 1996.
 The only source of the 1993 date is printed on the included manuals, no date is listed anywhere on the box or on the PCB inside.
 The internals are all SMD components, so that’s not a lot of help since most of the devices out there today could simply be reproductions and SMD dominated much of the consumer electronics market by the mid to late 90’s.
 The RM-203 is still widely available but all of the newer listings for them state they’re meant for use on Windows 98 or later only and are intended to allow people to use older gameport joysticks and gamepads on modern hardware that has no gameport, and that makes much more sense.